 The Full-Time Firefighter recruitment process has a number of important dates that candidates will need to be available for should they progress throughout the process:

-The online registration process opens at 12 noon on 27 February and closes at 4 pm on 10 March 2023.
-Candidates who are successful at this stage will be invited to undertake further online tests between 13 to 24 March 2023.
+Candidates who are successful will then be invited to undertake further online tests from 13 May 2024.
 Find out more about the tests here.

-The 10-week initial training course will commence on 26 September 2023.
+The 10-week initial training course will commence on 18 September 2024.

 Please note that all dates may be subject to change dependent upon Service need.